Zinc in the Diet: Functions, Benefits and Key Fact

 What is Zinc and Why Is It Important?

-Zinc is an essential trace mineral that our body requires in small amounts.
-It plays a crucial role in various biochemical processes.
-Zinc is responsible for protein synthesis, which is necessary for building cells and tissues.
-In addition to promoting wound healing and supporting cell growth, zinc also functions as a cofactor for numerous enzymes.
-This means it helps facilitate many chemical reactions taking place in our bodies.
+Zinc is an essential trace mineral that the body requires in small amounts.
+It contributes to a wide range of normal physiological functions.
+Zinc contributes to normal protein synthesis, which is necessary for the maintenance of cells and tissues.
+In addition, zinc contributes to normal cell division and acts as a cofactor for numerous enzymes, meaning it supports many chemical reactions in the body.

 Zinc and Skin Health